 H-1B Visas

-The United States offers a number of employment-based visas to allow foreign professionals from various backgrounds to further their career in our country.
+The United States offers several employment-based visas to allow foreign professionals from various backgrounds to further their careers in our country.
 Those in specialty occupations may qualify for an H-1B visa.
-These visas last for up to six years, and are issued in increments of up to three years.
+These visas last for up to six years and are issued in increments of up to three years.
 H-1B visas are limited – only 65,000 are made available each fiscal year.
-With the complexity of the application process, and the scarcity of offered visas, it’s important to recruit legal help for the process.
+With the complexity of the application process and the scarcity of offered visas, it’s important to recruit legal help for the process.

 The United States offers 65,000 H-1B visas every year in the “regular cap.”
 There are, however, an additional 20,000 visas available for applicants who have earned a master’s degree or higher from an American university.
 Professionals in this category are part of what is called the “advanced degree exemption.”